 - You observe an active list of sweep rules on the extreme right side of the screen.
 You can turn off/Disable the Rule or Click the trash can icon next to the rule you want to delete.

-Most of the people asking, why Outlook sweep rules not working?
+Most people ask, Why are Outlook sweep rules not working?

-The Answer is – everything is set but unfortunately, it’s disabled, So keep it going one in a day, always keep it enabled.
+The Answer is – everything is set but unfortunately, it’s disabled, So keep it going once a day, always keep it enabled.

 Outlook Sweep Missing